-- 1. The main source of support of the operation of the Library is a 10-mill ad valorem tax (property tax) voted upon by the citizens of the parish at regular intervals. - 2.
-Other support in lesser amounts is received through Louisiana State Revenue Sharing, State Aid Grants, and from minor self-generated funds (fines, fees.) - 3.
-The Library is continuously searching for grants to supplement the operation of the Library and its services.
+- 1. The primary source of support for the operation of the Library is a 10-mill ad valorem tax (property tax) voted upon by the citizens of Livingston Parish at regular intervals. - 2.
+Other support in lesser amounts is received through Louisiana State Revenue Sharing, State Aid Grants, and minor self-generated funds (charges, fees, and book sales). - 3.
+The Library continuously seeks grants to supplement its operation, resources, and services.